adsd-digital/warcing-legacy-websites/README.md

    └── another-domain.com
 ```

-In the downloaded html files any links to domains within the crawl are stored as relative paths, e.g. ../../../www.example.org
+In the downloaded html files any links to domains within the crawl are stored as relative paths, e.g. ../../../www.example.org.
-Before adding these files to a WARC container these paths have to be made absolute, else the linking e.g. within pywb and other playback software will not work.
+Before adding these files to a WARC container these paths have to be made "absolute", else the linking e.g. within pywb and other playback software will not work.

-To this purpose the script calls for every subfolder first the html-transformer which has been implemented as a module of warcit, in analogue to the warcit-converter.
+To this purpose the script calls for every subfolder first the html-transformer which has been implemented as a module of [warcit](https://github.com/webrecorder/warcit), in analogue to the warcit-converter.
-All html files are checked for links that have to be adapted, if changes are made, a new version of the html file is stored and the new path documented in the transformation-result.yaml.
+All html files are checked for links that have to be adapted.
+If changes are made, a new version of the html file is stored and the new path documented in the a transformation-results.yaml.

-The script then calls calls for every subfolder warcit while including this trans-results.yaml - in the resulting WARC both the "original" and the transformed html file are stored.
+The script then calls calls for every subfolder [warcit](https://github.com/webrecorder/warcit) while including this transformation-results.yaml - in the resulting WARC both the "original" and the transformed html file are stored.

 The final output is a WARC file for every folder found on the first level beneath the input folder.

 ## RUNNING:

-To get the script warcing-legacy-folder.py running, you need to have an adapted version of warcit installed.
+To get the script warcing-legacy-folder.py running, you need to have an adapted version of [warcit](https://github.com/webrecorder/warcit) installed.
 warcit can be installed from https://pypi.org/project/warcit/.
 For the transformer to work, the original warcit.py file has to be replaced and the html_transformer.py and rules.yaml need to be added.
 Furthermore the html_transformer has to be added to the path.

 You then can call the script, e.g.